course-details-portlet

 Course content

 Today's Norway is characterized by global migration flows that have contributed to making society more visibly multicultural.
 At the same time, Norway has historically had ethnic, religious, and linguistic diversity.
 This course provides a fundamental introduction to various topics, debates, issues, and theories related to migration and multicultural societies, with a particular emphasis on perspectives of ethnicity, gender, and sexuality.
 Some of the questions we explore in the course include: How are ideas about equality and difference expressed in a Norwegian context?
 How can having a multicultural background affect identity and belonging?
 In what ways are issues of gender and equality significant in Norway as a multicultural society?
 What specific challenges do homosexual minorities face in Norway?
 Can integration be understood as dealing with different things, and if so, what are they?
 And how can we ensure belonging, trust, and cohesion—what is referred to as social sustainability?
 The course provides knowledge about various aspects and debates concerning Norway as a multicultural society and the characteristics of research in this field.
-The course is part of the one-year study program in gender equality and diversity.
+The course is part of the one-year program in Gender Equality and Diversity, but it can also be taken as an elective in other contexts.

 Learning outcome